 So maybe the term isn’t so common yet but pedestrian rage is definitely a ‘thing’, I see it every day in London. 😤

 Tutting, huffing and puffing at slow moving buggy pushers, the five friends who walk side by side taking up the entire width of the pavement, the sound of an irritable voice clearing it’s throat purposefully in your ear (presumably a euphemism for I’d like to get passed please).

-Then there are the rushers, darting around like there’s no tomorrow, you are always in ‘their way’ it would seem; admittedly there have been occasions where I’ve longed for a fast path/lane for pedestrians on Oxford Street, and a slow lane for the more leisurely or sight seeing orientated pedestrian. 😊
+Next you’ve got the rushers, darting around like there’s no tomorrow, (even indoors).
+You are always in ‘their way’ – admittedly there have been occasions where I’ve longed for a fast path/lane for pedestrians on certain streets, and a slow lane for the more leisurely or sight seeing orientated pedestrian. 😊

 Then there are those moments when pedestrians do what I call the ‘which way dance’ where both choose the same side of the pavement thinking the other person will choose the other, both bopping from left to right, sometimes its funny, sometimes not. 💃🏻 🕺🏽